Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 It’s usually not a good idea to cancel your Medicare Advantage or Part D plan without having coverage to replace it.
 This could cause you to face large out-of-pocket expenses.

 If you don’t have other coverage, and you’re struggling to afford your plan’s premiums, your insurer might agree to payment arrangement.
-And if you’re struggling to afford Medicare’s premiums, help is often available through a Medicare Savings Program.
+And if you’re struggling to afford Medicare’s premiums, help may be available through a Medicare Savings Program.

 You also shouldn’t leave your Part D plan if you don’t have replacement coverage that is “creditable.”
 This means coverage that is at least as comprehensive as Medicare prescription drug benefits.
 If your new coverage isn’t creditable, you’ll owe a premium penalty if you sign up for Part D in the future.